Board of Directors & Management

 This committee is made up of 12 people representing the organ subcommittees.
-It is supported by Transplant Québec’s Medical Department, the Office of the Executive Director, the Clinical Services Department, and the Compliance and Quality Department.
+It is supported by Transplant Québec’s Medical Department, the Office of the Chief Executive Officer, the Clinical Services Department, and the Compliance and Quality Department.
 Its mandate is to drafting reports and submit recommendations to the Board of Directors with respect to organ donation and transplantation standards, practices and procedures.
 Moreover, the committee oversees the Kidney-Pancreas Subcommittee and the Thoracic Organs Subcommittee.

 Finance and Audit Committee

-The four members of this committee include three from the Board of Directors (appointed by the Board) and the Executive Director, who also serves as the board’s secretary and treasurer.
+The four members of this committee include three from the Board of Directors (appointed by the Board) and the Chief Executive Officer, who also serves as the board’s secretary and treasurer.
 Its mandate is to assist the Board of Directors in exercising its responsibility for monitoring the quality and integrity of its financial information.